ajkavanagh/vimwiki-publishing-system/example-site/src/test3.md

 ---
 # A file with an almost empty header

 It should work, the 'random' is just some extra which is ignored.
+And a bit more.

 A link to [[test1]]